stevenmcewen/rugby-bot/README.md

 ---

-# CI/CD Pipeline (GitHub Actions → Azure Functions)
+## CI/CD Pipeline (GitHub Actions → Azure Functions + Tests)

-GitHub Actions automates deployment on each push to `main`.
+GitHub Actions automates deployment on each push to `main`, and can also run tests on pull requests.

 Pipeline tasks: